killown/wayfire-plugins/plugins/simple-text/README.md

         Args:
             text: The message string to display in the overlay.
-            image: Absolute filesystem path to an icon (PNG/JPG).
             font_size: Pixel height of the rendered text.
             x: Horizontal screen coordinate for the overlay origin.
             y: Vertical screen coordinate for the overlay origin.